Alluxio/alluxio/docs/en/operation/StressBench.md

 ### Single node testing
 #### Prerequisite
 * A running Alluxio cluster with one master, and one worker.
 * A Fuse mount point.
-See FUSE-based POSIX API](https://docs.alluxio.io/os/user/stable/en/api/POSIX-API.html) for more details on mounting.
+See [FUSE-based POSIX API](https://docs.alluxio.io/os/user/stable/en/api/POSIX-API.html) for more details on mounting.
 * (Optional) To prevent operating system cache and Fuse cache from affecting benchmark accuracy, using different mount points for writing and reading test files.

 #### Write test files
-Write the test files by running the benchmark with `--operation Write` into the mount point for writing files.
-More specifically, run
+Write the test files by running the benchmark with `--operation Write` into the mount point for writing files
 ```console
 $ bin/alluxio runClass alluxio.stress.cli.fuse.FuseIOBench --operation Write --local-path /path/to/writing/mount/point ...
 ```